 According to experts, you should start with equal parts water to coffee and then adjust it further if required.

 It means that if you have 100 grams of coffee concentrate, you would add 100 g of water.
-Now, it’s your choice whether you want to add more water or less water.
+Now, it’s your choice whether to add more or less water.
 In the end, you will serve your coffee with ice cubes.